The Invisible Girls: Pauline Murray

 In 1980, the band began to work with Pauline Murray, who in the same year dissolved her punk band Penetration.
 Burgess had left The Invisible Girls by this point to dedicate more time to 10cc.
 During Murray's period with the band, Hannett worked as producer, being replaced on bass by Robert Blamire, also a former member of Penetration.

 The band's first single, "Dream Sequences", was released in August 1980, featuring Murray, Hannett, Hopkins, Blamire, and Alan Rawlings from Cowboys International as guest guitarist.
 Shortly afterwards, the line-up was extended to the Durutti Column's Vini Reilly and Dave Rowbotham (then with the Mothmen) on guitar, Dave Hassell on percussion plus John Maher from Buzzcocks on drums.
 They released an eponymous album in September, followed by a second single, "Mr X", in November 1980.

 To perform live, the band recruited guitarist Wayne Hussey (ex-Walkie Talkies), who had answered an advertisement in the Melody Maker magazine.
 The band (comprising Murray, Blamire, Hopkins, Hannett, Maher, and Hussey) recorded a final single, "Searching For Heaven", which they released in 1981: the A-side featured (but did not credit) Bernard Sumner as guest guitarist.
-After this, Hannett and Hopkins continued as the only remaining members, with Paul Burgess re-joining; Murray and Blamire went on to form the Storm; Hussey joined Dead or Alive; Maher (after the demise of the Buzzcocks in early 1981) continued with his new band, Flag of Convenience; Reilly continued with The Durutti Column; Rowbotham continued with The Mothmen for a short time but was murdered in 1991.
+After this, Hannett and Hopkins continued as the only remaining members, with Paul Burgess re-joining.

+Murray and Blamire went on to form the Storm and Hussey joined Dead or Alive.
+Maher (after the demise of the Buzzcocks in early 1981) continued with his new band, Flag of Convenience and Reilly continued with The Durutti Column.
+Rowbotham continued with The Mothmen for a short time but was murdered in 1991.